MV Apollo: History

 Apollo at a drydrock in 1972.

 Apollo was originally built for Rederi Ab Slite of Sweden in 1970.
 She was put into service for Viking Line from Kapellskär, Sweden, to Naantali, Finland, via Mariehamn on Åland.
 In 1975 the route was changed to Stockholm–Mariehamn.
-In 1976, she was sold to Olau Line for its service between Sheerness, England, and Vlissingen, Netherlands, and was renamed Olau Kent, before returning to Scandinavia in 1981 as the Gelting Nord of Danish operator Nordisk Færgefart.
-In 1984, she was chartered to Brittany Ferries as the Benodet, before moving to sister company British Channel Island Ferries in 1985 as the Corbière, and then to Truckline Ferries in 1989.
-In the early 1990s, she was sold to Rederi Ab Eckerö and moved back to the Baltic Sea serving between Helsinki and Tallinn, first for Tallink, under the marketing name Linda 1, and from 1995 for Eckerö Line and reverting to its original name of Apollo.
+In 1976, she was sold to Olau Line for its service between Sheerness, England, and Vlissingen, Netherlands, and was renamed Olau Kent, before returning to Scandinavia in 1981 as Gelting Nord of Danish operator Nordisk Færgefart.
+In 1984, she was chartered to Brittany Ferries as Benodet, before moving to sister company British Channel Island Ferries in 1985 as Corbière, and then to Truckline Ferries in 1989.
+In the early 1990s, she was sold to Rederi Ab Eckerö and moved back to the Baltic Sea serving between Helsinki and Tallinn, first for Tallink, under the marketing name Linda 1, and from 1995 for Eckerö Line and reverting to her original name of Apollo.
 After some further charters in the late 1990s, in 2000 Apollo was sold to the Woodward Group of Newfoundland and Labrador, Canada, entering service with its Labrador Marine subsidiary.

 Service with Labrador Marine

 MV Apollo departing from Corner Brook in March 2015.

 Apollo laid up at Quebec in 2020.

-Apollo typically operated across the Strait of Belle Isle between St. Barbe, on the island of Newfoundland and Blanc-Sablon, Quebec, close to the border with Labrador.
+Apollo typically operated across the Strait of Belle Isle between St. Barbe, Newfoundland and Blanc-Sablon, Quebec, close to the border with Labrador.
 Winter ice conditions sometimes prevent Apollo from entering the harbour at St. Barbe, and service is provided from the Newfoundland port of Corner Brook instead, resulting in a crossing time of 12 hours rather than 1 hour 45 minutes.

 In January 2008, Apollo suffered a minor engine room fire.

 On 13 April 2017, Apollo became stuck in ice in the Strait of Belle Isle near Blanc-Sablon, Quebec for nearly 30 hours with 70 passengers on board.
-The Canadian Coast Guard vessel was sent to aid the ferry and escorted Apollo to port once it was free of the ice.
+The Canadian Coast Guard vessel was sent to aid the ferry and escorted Apollo to port once she was free of the ice.
 Sailings were cancelled on 14 April, but the vessel returned to normal service following the incident.
 On 19–20 April, all sailings by the ferry were cancelled due to severe ice conditions in the strait.